nehz/google-arc/docs/getting-started-open-source.md

      write(1, "#### Here in localtime!!!!\n", 27);

 5. Run configure with the architecture appropriate to your Chromebook.
-For x86-based Chromebooks use -tnx.
-For ARM-based Chromebooks use -tba.
+For x86-based Chromebooks use -t=bi.
+For ARM-based Chromebooks use -t=ba.
 6. Run ninja to build your changes.
-7. Copy all affected libraries from out/target/nacl_{x86_64,bare_metal_arm}
+7. Copy all affected libraries from out/target/bare_metal_{arm,i686}
    to a USB device or cloud storage.
 For the example change above, you would copy libc.so.
 8. Open the shell on your Chromebook and change to the extension directory